[00:00] (0.16s)

 [06:09] (369.44s)

-the tools that they are going to need in
+they are going to need in the future.

 [06:26] (386.24s)